I have seen nearly every episode a half dozen times or more.

 Plus, in elementary school I was an ugly duckling for the most part (Amy’s fashion-sense seemed more savvy than my own).
 I thought I was so ugly…because my classmates often told me so.
 I had my moments…

 Making friends when being an outcast is nearly impossible.
 No one wants to be associated with you because that would then make them a target (at least that’s the way it was back in my day).
 Sheldon Cooper used his scientific mind in an attempt to find a way…

 Although the professions of the main characters include physicists, an aerospace engineer, an astrophysicist, a microbiologist, and a neuroscientist, there is so much English grammar humor…which is right up my alley.
 Due to my love of language, I eventually became an English teacher.
 The best English language moment on The Big Bang Theory… Season 8, Episode 5: The Focus Attenuation when they discuss the proper verb tenses to use when discussing the Back to the Future movies.

-I watch The Big Bang Theory every single day (Thanks, TBS and Fox).
+I watch reruns of The Big Bang Theory often.
 I’m not quite sure how I will feel when the series runs its course.
 The beloved characters and I are kindred spirits.

 →Which shows resonate with your own life?

 Copyright © 2018 Alicia T-Rust.
 All rights reserved.